 These expenses shall be recorded in special accounts kept by the General Secretariat of ITU, which shall manage the necessary funds in accordance with instructions communicated by the ITU rules and regulations.
 The accounts shall be kept in Swiss francs.

 The Government shall purchase number of products across the Event’s portfolio of services and products.
-This would include for example: (1) xxx square metres of floor space to organize of a Pavilion showcasing national and/or regional innovation and investment opportunities; (2) a number of Event passes; and (3) CHF xxx in sponsorships.
+This would include for example: (1) xxx square metres of floor space to organize a Pavilion showcasing national and/or regional innovation and investment opportunities; (2) a number of Event passes; and (3) CHF xxx in sponsorships.

 The Government shall defray expenses related the following events: (1) Opening Ceremony (for about 3000 guests); (2) Welcome Dinner Reception (for about 2000-3000 guests); (3) a VIP Dinner Reception (for Ministers, Ambassadors, Directors-General, Secretary-Generals, and CEOs) for about 1000 guests; and (4) a Forum Dinner (for about 300 guests).
 The Government will also defray expenses relating to any other receptions or other events that it organizes in conjunction with the Event.
-Any such receptions and events shall be organized in coordination with the ITU.
+Any such receptions and events shall be organized in coordination with the ITU. [reason for change: needs to be further discussed, for increased flexibility and for reduction of the financial responsibilities of Governments, without impacting significantly on the financial budget of ITU Telecom events at the ITU side]

 The Government shall provide fellowships to ITU special programs such as the Youth Forum or the Telecommunication Development Symposium.